Tips For an Effective Homepage Banner

 Selection of the image needs to be done very carefully, taking the technical aspects such as resolution and size into consideration.
 Don't forget the proportions of the banner must match the proportions of the banner image window on your homepage, so take care of that by cropping the image exactly.

-Here's an example of AirBnB portraying the accommodation service they offer in a great way - wouldn't you be excited to reserve your stay at a spot as nice as this one?
+Here's an example of AirBnB portraying the accommodation service they offer in a great way.
+Wouldn't you be excited to reserve your stay at a spot as nice as this one?
+While not being too over the top, AirBnB nicely show exactly what they offer.

 Think about the homepage banner size